 As mentioned, many men’s grooming experts say that beard balm works best on longer and thicker beards.
 But you can use balm on shorter beards because of its moisturizing qualities.

 The primary difference between beard oil and beard balm is that oil doesn’t provide “hold,” but instead nourishes your beard while making it smoother and softer to the touch.
 A quality beard oil sinks deeply along a beard follicle’s shaft – all the way to its root and the skin.

 If your beard itches, a common occurrence in the early stages of its growth but also anytime when your skin becomes dry and irritated, beard oil is your go-to product.
 Oil also is a good-to option when you want to smooth your beard and make it less unruly.

-Beard oil consists of essential and carrier oils.
+Beard oil consists of essential and carrier oils that will, among other things, help you maintain your beard.
 Essential oils provide additional nutrients and minerals that aid your beard’s overall health and provide its scent, while carrier oils handle the heavy lifting of moisturizing and softening your beard.
 Beard oils can vary widely in scent depending on the type of oils found on their ingredient list.

 It’s important to be judicious in how much beard oil you apply, however.
 Too much oil can make your beard look greasy, which probably isn’t the look you want.

 Beard oil works on any length or style of beard, although it’s generally more effective on short beards.
 Balms can weigh down a shorter beard and may not give you your money’s worth if your beard is in its infancy stage.